shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 </div>
 </div>
-As part of AAACT’s ongoing commitment to promote disability inclusion across the public service, we recently delivered a workshop titled \\\*Creating an Inclusive Workplace Culture\\\* to tour guides at the Supreme Court of Canada.
+As part of AAACT’s ongoing commitment to promote disability inclusion across the public service, we recently delivered a workshop titled \\\\\*Creating an Inclusive Workplace Culture\\\\\* to tour guides at the Supreme Court of Canada.
 This session aimed to deepen participants’ understanding of how a positive workplace culture supports inclusion for persons with disabilities, not only within the public service, but also in the experiences of Canadians who visit.
 By fostering respectful, accessible, and inclusive interactions, we ensure that everyone, regardless of ability, feels welcomed and valued.

 The workshop covered the three pillars of disability inclusion, environment, culture, and individual adjustments, highlighting how each contributes to breaking down barriers.
 Participants explored the power of inclusive language in challenging ableism and learned practical strategies to become effective allies.
 By embedding accessibility into daily practices and public interactions, tour guides are now better equipped to create inclusive experiences for all visitors, helping to build a more equitable and welcoming environment for both employees and the public they serve.

 To learn more and schedule this training session for your team, contact us at [aaactlearning-aatiaapprentissage@ssc-spc.gc.ca](mailto:aaactlearning-aatiaapprentissage@ssc-spc.gc.ca).

-## Wayfinding and Signage in the Workplace: Creating Accessible Navigation for All

-Accessibility in the workplace goes beyond accommodations – it also means integrating disability-inclusive design into physical spaces, systems, and processes.

-Inclusive wayfinding is one example.
-It supports independence, safety, and accessibility by offering multiple ways to help people navigate and orient themselves, tailored to diverse needs and preferences.

-An inclusive wayfinding approach uses a combination of low-tech, mid-tech, and high-tech solutions, such as:

-Signage in multiple formats:

-* High-contrast visuals (e.g., light text on dark backgrounds)
-* Tactile graphics
-* Braille and raised print
-* Digital tags like QR codes and NFC tags that link to audio or detailed content via smartphones

-Navigation guides, such as:

-* tactile paths
-* high-contrast floor patterns
-* Tactile route indicator
-* auditory signals
-* other physical indicators that assist with orientation

-Digital navigation tools, including:

-* smartphone apps using camera recognition
-* Bluetooth beacon systems
-* LIDAR-enabled mapping to describe locations, nearby points of interest, and provide real-time, step-by-step directions.

-Each of these elements supports different needs.
-A single format won’t serve everyone – for instance, not all people who are blind read braille, and not all people with print disabilities use adaptive technologies the same way.
-That’s why a layered and flexible approach is essential for inclusive outcomes.

-AAACT works with departments and organizations to explore these topics, including incorporating a comprehensive wayfinding system into our own service centre to better support our clients.
-This initiative reflects our commitment to accessibility and to creating spaces where everyone can navigate independently and confidently.
+## Let's Take the Accessibility Journey

+The federal legislative and policy frameworks set out broad fundamental principles of human rights and equity.
+The *[Accessible Canada Act](https://www.parl.ca/DocumentViewer/en/42-1/bill/C-81/royal-assent)* (2019) builds on those principles by requiring that federal institutions eliminate or avoid the creation of barriers to accessibility and the full participation of persons with disabilities.
+Now, let’s think about what it means to turn those principles into concrete actions.

+Let’s take an accessibility journey!

+Our destination?
+A work environment where federal public service employees or candidates who may have a disability can succeed and feel valued.

+So, where do we start?

+Accessibility is not the end of the journey.
+It is not a separate aspect of the journey either.
+Accessibility cannot be ‘turned on’ at the end of the process.
+Accessibility requires deliberate planning and frequent check-ins with people with lived experience.
+There is no magical solution that achieves perfect accessibility.
+Yet, accessibility and inclusive design benefit everyone.

+The journey of creating accessible experiences begins with:

+* Recognizing that every individual is unique and with the right supports, brings a valuable contribution to the organization
+* Learning about the different aspects of inclusive design (physical space, documents and systems, communications, business processes, etc.)
+* Planning and identifying the measures and resources to build in accessibility from the start and throughout the process
+* Developing or designing processes and products that meet modern accessibility standards.
+For example, select a virtual meeting platform which is widely recognized for its accessibility and routinely use its accessibility features (e.g., captioning, transcription, accessible method for document sharing).
+* Avoiding the common mistake of designing a process or product, thinking that you will “make it accessible” once it is finalized

 ## Conversations That Matter: Unlocking Talent Through Inclusion